Geometric and analytic structures on metric spaces homeomorphic to a manifold: Relative isoperimetric and Poincar e inequalities

-Let \(X\) be as in Theorem~\ref{thm:relative-isoperimetric-inequality}.
+We now turn to the proof of the relative isoperimetric inequality and let \(X\) be as in Theorem~\ref{thm:relative-isoperimetric-inequality}.
 Since \(X\) is Ahlfors \(n\)-regular, and thus doubling, it follows that \(X\) satisfies \(\text{Nagata}(N,2)\) for some \(N\in \N\) depending only on the doubling constant of \(X\).
 We remark that even \(\dim_N(X)=n\), but we will not need this below.
 We proceed by fixing some notation.
 By applying Proposition~\ref{prop:good-retraction-property} with \(Y=E(X)\), we find that there exist constants \(\lambda>0\), \(C_1\geq 1\) depending only on the data of \(X\) such that there is a continuous retraction